 Free antivirus software seems like a great idea, but you always wonder how many corners such a program will cut.
 For example, AVG AntiVirus for Mac doesn't offer any features outside of malware detection.

 But we can forgive it for that, and with good reason.
 Not only are this AVG product's malware-detection skills among the best you can get without paying, but it also offers the most straightforward and helpful interface we've seen.
 However, it's edged out among free products by its stablemate Avast Free Mac Security, which has more features.
-Overall, neither can quite match the flawless malware protection of the paid Kaspersky Internet Security for Mac.
+Overall, neither can be called the best antivirus for Mac, a title that goes to the paid Kaspersky Internet Security for Mac, which offers flawless protection.

 Costs and What's Covered